What percent of jobs in Colorado are held by immigrants?

 employed workers were immigrants

-In 2022
+In 2023

 of employed workers were immigrants

 Immigrant participation in the workforce varies across industries.
-In Colorado, the largest gap between foreign-born and native-born workers was in the construction industry, where 14.5% of the foreign-born working-age population were employed compared to 7.2% of native-born workers.
+In Colorado, the largest gap between foreign-born and native-born workers was in the construction industry, where 14.1% of the foreign-born working-age population were employed compared to 7.1% of native-born workers.

-Percentage of employed population in Colorado, by sector of employment (2022)
+Percentage of employed population in 2023

 Subscribe to get unbiased, data-driven insights sent to your inbox weekly.

-The labor force participation rate — the percentage of the working-age population working or actively seeking work — for immigrants in Colorado was 70.9%, higher than the 67.6% rate for the native-born population.
-This shows that immigrants were seeking work at a slightly higher rate than the native-born population in the state.
+The labor force participation rate — the percentage of the working-age population working or actively seeking work — for immigrants in Colorado was 70.8%, higher than the 67.6% rate for the native-born population.
+This shows that immigrants were seeking work at a higher rate than the native-born population in the state.

-Change location to see this data for other areas
+Change location to see this data for another state or metro area.